eiguren/intw/README.md

 ### OpenMP (optional experimental)

-Some parts of intw are parallelized using OpenMP.
+Some parts of INTW are parallelized using OpenMP.

 :heavy_exclamation_mark: The parallelization with OpenMP is currently untested.